The Story of an African Farm: Plot introduction

 The novel details the lives of three characters, first as children and then as adults – Waldo, Em and Lyndall – who live on a farm in the Karoo region of South Africa.
 The story is set in the middle- to late-19th century – the First Boer War is alluded to, but not mentioned by name.
 The book is semi-autobiographical: in particular, the two principal protagonists (Waldo and Lyndall) display strong similarities to Schreiner's life and philosophy.

 The book was first published in 1883 in London, under the pseudonym Ralph Iron.
-It quickly became a best-seller, despite causing some controversy over its frank portrayal of freethought, feminism, premarital sex and pregnancy out of wedlock, and transvestitism.
+It quickly became a best-seller, despite causing some controversy over its frank portrayal of free thought, feminism, nonmarital sex and pregnancy, and transvestitism.

 Structure

 As there is only minimal narrative in the novel (and what there is only serves to support the book's many themes), it is a difficult book to summarise.
 In addition, much of the story is revealed as a series of vignettes – often devoid of context, or (deliberately) out of sequence.
 The author also frequently interjects into the narrative to address the reader directly.
 In general, the book may roughly be divided into three sections: